MicrosoftDocs/power-platform/power-virtual-agents/faq.md

 - [Import a Solution](https://docs.microsoft.com/flow/import-flow-solution)

 ### Where can I find out more about Power Automate?
-You can find out more about the capabilities of Power Automate on the [Frequently asked quetsions](https://docs.microsoft.com/flow/frequently-asked-questions) page or by reading [Flow documentation](https://docs.microsoft.com/flow/getting-started).
+You can find out more about the capabilities of Power Automate on the [Frequently asked quetsions](https://docs.microsoft.com/flow/frequently-asked-questions) page or by reading [Power Automate documentation](https://docs.microsoft.com/flow/getting-started).
-You can also learn new skills and discover the power of Power Automate with step-by-step [Flow training modules](https://docs.microsoft.com/learn/browse/?products=flow).
+You can also learn new skills and discover the power of Power Automate with step-by-step [Power Automate training modules](https://docs.microsoft.com/learn/browse/?products=flow).

 ## Deployment